VAT on drinks UK: Coffee, tea and the taxman’s decree

 VAT rate for hot drinks

-If you’re served a hot drink, regardless of whether its to have in or take away, it will usually be charged at the standard rate of VAT at 20%
+If you’re served a hot drink, regardless of whether it's to have in or take away, it’ll usually be charged at the standard rate of VAT at 20%

 VAT on soft drinks